AH72KING/CommonModel/README.md

 # CommonModel
-All Credit Goes to <a href="https://github.com/pakistanihaider"> Syed Haider Hassan #pakistanihaider @pakistanihaider </a>
+All Credit goes to <a href="https://github.com/pakistanihaider"> Syed Haider Hassan #pakistanihaider @pakistanihaider </a>

 PHP Framework Codeigniter Common Model
 This Model is developed to use CodeIgniter CRUD functions to remove repetition and increase productivity as well as DRY ( Don't Repeat YourSelf ) Approach .